 “Me and my best friend live in Bay Port We have seen ghosts and heard screams countless times walking on the street in front of the sweet dreams inn.
 Also have heard stories of the ghosts and have seen the little girl looking out of the left window on the third floor.
 So I believe it is haunted!!!”

 Guests Used To Stay with the Spirits in Bay Port

 The Sweet Dreams Inn was a specialized bed-and-breakfast where guests hoped to experience these friendly ghosts’ proximity.
-Guests have reported that doors open and close, beds and chairs are moved.
-Some report that they feel being touched and hear voices and footfalls where nobody has been.
+Guests have reported that doors open and close, and beds and chairs are moved.
+Some report feeling touched and hearing voices and footfalls where nobody has been.
 One event that was caught on a cell phone video was that of an “orb” flying through one of the guest bedrooms.
-At times guests are unnerved by the experience and leave in the middle of the night.
+At times, guests are unnerved by the experience and leave in the middle of the night.